mdn/browsercompat/docs/draft/issues.rst

   and URIs.
 * sections_ - For referring to a section of a specification, with translated titles and anchors
-* specification-statuses_ - For identifying the process stage of a spec
+* maturities_ - For identifying the process stage of a specification
 * All the history_ resources (historical-browsers_,
   historical-versions_, etc.)
 * users_ - For identifying the user who made a change